 As cold weather moves in, humidity levels naturally drop.
 That’s because cold air can’t hold as much moisture as warm air.
 Ideal indoor humidity during winter should hover around 45%.
 But dry winter air can cause your humidity to drop substantially, to levels of 15% or less.
 With this humidity imbalance come a number of potential problems that can affect health, home and especially comfort, according to Lennox Industries, Richardson, Texas, a manufacturer of residential and commercial HVACR systems.
 The company issued tips on how to talk to customers about dry air problems in the home and what can be done to resolve them.

 Dry air tries to absorb moisture wherever it can find it.
 This means that during cold winter weather, dry air can start to pull moisture from the structure of a home.
-As a house dries out, customers might notice that floors, particularly hardwood floors, will begin to creak more.
+As a house dries out, customers might notice that floors, particularly hardwood floors and the concrete floor warehouse, will begin to creak more.
+And for a team that specializes in concrete surfaces, working in both the repairing and maintaining of these hard-wearing surfaces to ensure the highest quality at your site, you can visit a good place similar to concrete-repair.uk for help.
+You can also consider installing slip-resistant comfort flooring for the safety of everyone.

 Dry air affects people in a number of ways.
 The upper part of the respiratory system, including the throat and nose, is lined with moist membranes.
 These membranes serve to capture dirt, dust, viruses and bacteria before they reach the lungs.
 When these membranes lose too much moisture to dry air, their ability to capture particles becomes compromised.
 Proper humidity levels help these membranes do their job preventing harmful particles from getting into the sensitive areas of lungs.
 Taking steps to keep the right amount of moisture in the air can actually reduce risk of illness.